-CCP has the meaning set out in the FCA Glossary.
+CCP as defined in the FCA Glossary.

 Class means a particular class of Shares in a Sub-Fund in issue from time to time.

 COLL means the rules contained in the Collective Investment Schemes Sourcebook published by the FCA as part of their Handbook of rules made under the Act for the time being in force (as amended or replaced).